JoshGo6/InstallingGoOnUbuntu/InstallGoInstructions.md

 ## Create your workspace

-Now that you have installed Go, you can create your workspace, a directory structure containing the directories `bin`, `src`, and `pkg` inside your root directory, which we recommend to be `~/go`.
+Now that you've installed Go, you can create your workspace, a directory structure containing the directories `bin`, `src`, and `pkg` inside your root directory, which we recommend to be `~/go`.

 ```bash
 mkdir -p ~/go/{bin,src,pkg}